huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 EVERYDAY is easier than SOMEDAY. [^3] Embrace the daily mundane activities / ordinary actions.
 Find the lifelong rhythm.

-> _“It's easier to hold your principles 100 percent of the time than it is to hold them 98 percent of the time.” ― Clayton M. Christensen, [How Will You Measure Your Life?](https://www.goodreads.com/work/quotes/18907551)_
+> _“It’s easier to hold your principles 100 percent of the time than it is to hold them 98 percent of the time.” ― Clayton M. Christensen, [How Will You Measure Your Life?](https://www.goodreads.com/work/quotes/18907551)_

-* It's easier to _keep up_ than to _catch up_.
+* It’s easier to _keep up_ than to _catch up_.
-* It's easier to stay _motivated_ when you have _momentums_.
+* It’s easier to stay _motivated_ when you have _momentums_.

 ---

 [恆毅力 (Grit) = perseverance and passion for very long term goals](https://www.youtube.com/watch?v=H14bBuluwB8)

 * Perseverance is not a long race; it is many short races one after another.
-* Don't mistake _hustle_ for _grit_.
-Real grit is [finishing what you start](https://sketchplanations.com/goal-gradient-effect) when it's no longer exciting.
-It's important to knowing when to _grit_ and when to _[quit](the-art-of-quitting.md)_.
+* Don’t mistake _hustle_ for _grit_.
+Real grit is [finishing what you start](https://sketchplanations.com/goal-gradient-effect) when it’s no longer exciting.
+It’s important to knowing when to _grit_ and when to _[quit](the-art-of-quitting.md)_.
 * [“Slow and steady wins the race.”](Slow%20Down%20to%20Speed%20Up.md)

 ---

-# Tony Robbins' Cani Theory
+# Tony Robbins’ Cani Theory

 * Committing yourself to **Constant And Never-Ending Improvement**

 ---

 [Mental toughness](https://en.wikipedia.org/wiki/Mental_toughness) is often associated with dramatic efforts to **push through the pain**, **grind it out to the end**, and **find a way to make it happen**—the kind of perseverance needed to cross a finish line.
-However, true [mental toughness](resilience.md) shows up in quieter moments: it's the discipline to **show up when no one is watching**, **keep your eye on the ball**, and **do a little bit every day**.
+However, true [mental toughness](resilience.md) shows up in quieter moments: it’s the discipline to **show up when no one is watching**, **keep your eye on the ball**, and **do a little bit every day**.
 At its core, mental toughness means not skipping the days that are easy to skip.

 ---